-In 2016, the World Health Organisation (WHO) set specific targets for eliminating the hepatitis B virus (HBV) and hepatitis C virus (HCV) by 2030.
+In 2016, the World Health Organisation (WHO) set specific targets for eliminating the hepatitis B virus (HBV) and hepatitis C virus (HCV) by 2030 (link is external).
 The targets involve a 90% reduction in the incidence of chronic HBV and HCV infections and a 65% reduction in their mortality.
 Sciensano therefore pays more attention to monitoring these infections in Belgium.
 The data presented below will be updated regularly.

 Hepatitis A